May these personal experiences be of interest. Might they contribute to history and sociology.

 The ACT has cold winters and hot summers.
 Canberra gets the most rainfall in late spring.
 Then grass grows.
 Then the warm and dry summer makes a bushfire season.
 The catastrophic 2023 bushfire severed my electricity, phone and cable TV.
 When I ventured out, thick smoke from smouldering hills stung my eyes.

 I had trouble with a property manager and two landlords.
-The former real estate agency required deposits to be made into the Commonwealth Bank.
+The real estate agency demanded deposits be made into the Commonwealth Bank.
 Which had Australia Post as an agent.
-I paid my rent at local post offices--which turned out to process transactions manually.
-My receipts proving the timeliness of my payments.
-Yet I later discovered that the real estate agency's bank records suggested delay.
-Consequently I found getting a rental home nearly impossible.
+I paid my rent at local post offices.
+They turned out to process transactions manually.
+My receipts proved the timeliness of my payments.
+But the real estate agency's bank records suggested delay.
+Which I discovered later.
+Consequently I found getting a rental home next to impossible.
 This bother was caused by that property manager's bad references!
 To which my next landlord alerted me.

 One landlord, a retired mechanic, hated my nighttime art hobby.
 As his plumbing suffered from water hammer.
 So my washing-up awoke him.

 My next landlord, who was a lawyer--wrote an illegal lease!
-Shortly after my arrival, the rent was raised--contrary to the Australian Capital Territory Residential Tenancies Act 1997.
+Shortly after my arrival, the rent was raised.
+That was contrary to the Australian Capital Territory Residential Tenancies Act 1997.
 Also a neighbouring tenant tried extorting money from me.

-Having studied geology, I was already used to traipsing around wilderness.
-So I have hiked with others through nature reserves.
+I had studied geology.
+So I was used to traipsing around wilderness.
+And I have hiked with others through nature reserves.
 The local of which constitute the Canberra Nature Park.
 And Namadgi national park offers bracing treks.

 Pistol Australia certified my Range Officer qualification.
 Attesting to my competence to conduct ISSF matches.

 I have undertaken various technical projects.
 In one, I charted the output of a solar panel.
-In front of me is a miniature digital computer that I designed, built and programmed.
+In front of me is a miniature digital computer.
+I designed, built and programmed it!

-Earlier in life, I lived in the UK, Libya, Sierra Leone, and Saudi Arabia.
+Earlier in life, I lived abroad.
+That was in the UK, Libya, Sierra Leone, and Saudi Arabia.
 Though I have spent recent decades in Canberra.
 I returned to visit my aged mother in Manchester, UK.
-Then I also explored northern Europe, visiting family and a pen pal.
-These stops included Sweden, the Channel Islands, and Ireland.
+Then I also explored northern Europe.
+During which I visited family and a pen pal.
+Those stops included Sweden, the Channel Islands, and Ireland.

-Then after several months back in Canberra, I returned to Manchester for my mum's funeral.
-Using a round-the-world ticket, I continued across North America, staying in the USA and Canada.
-Thereby I met penfriends in Iowa and California, and a former colleague in Alberta.
+After several months back in Canberra, I returned to Manchester.
+That was for my mum's funeral.
+I continued around the world.
+Next I crossed North America, staying in the USA and Canada.
+I met penfriends in Iowa and California.
+And a former colleague treated me to a geological tour of Alberta.

 Back in Canberra, I cycled using the infrastructure here.
 Later I spent some UK inheritance on a new modern car.
 Which I used to tour Tasmania and the ACT.